-Joint pathway students must take one Independent Study (equivalent), either in this subject, in their other joint subject, or take JOIN3001/2 where an Independent Study covers both joint subjects.
+Joint pathway students must take one Dissertation (or equivalent Project), either in this subject, in their other joint subject, or take JOIN3001/2 where the Dissertation covers both joint subjects.

 Minor Pathway Requirements at Level 6

 Minor Pathway students take 30 or 45 credits from the table above.